sukesh167/Tweet-Analyser-WIP/README.md

 (change timeout for more data transfer, change -mx6g for amount of memory used by server( 2g, 4g ... )

-##Start the web app by running web_app.py
+## Start the web app by running web_app.py

-###the streamer uses jinja input and script to display the tweets
+### The streamer uses jinja input and script to display the tweets
-###whereas the analyser creates svg to display worcloud and pie chart
+### whereas the analyser creates svg to display worcloud and pie chart

-##Future works:
+## Future works:
 * Caching the searches and data for quicke display as Twitter API and StanfordCoreNLP take significant time
 * Adding more Charts of sentiment analysis such as most used words in negative, positive sentiments
 * Adding location in script so as to display the trending #tags locally for the user of webapp